angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

     it's frequency.

-    A simple backup would be to write out the workout and timestamps on a whiteboard, and have use an external clock just in case the monitor dumps in the middle of the workout.
+    A simple backup would be to write out the workout and timestamps on a whiteboard, and use an external clock just in case the monitor dumps in the middle of the workout.
 It became quite frustrating to try and program the remainder of a workout into the device part way through.
 </div>

 ### <a name="supplementary-notes-comparing-bikerg-and-airdyne">Comparing the BikeErg and AirDyne</a>